 After moving to DreamWorks Interactive, he was asked to score the temp track for the video game adaptation of The Lost World: Jurassic Park.
 Subsequently, Steven Spielberg hired him as the composer and it became the first PlayStation game to have a live orchestral score, recorded with members of the Seattle Symphony.
 Giacchino went on to score numerous video games including Spielberg’s Medal of Honor series.

 Giacchino’s work in video games sparked the interest of J.J.
-Abrams, and thus began their long-standing relationship that would lead to scores for the hit television series Alias and Lost, and the feature films Mission Impossible III, Star Trek, Super 8 and Star Trek Into Darkness.
+Abrams, and thus began their long-standing relationship that would lead to scores for the hit television series!
+Alias and Lost, and the feature films Mission Impossible III, the three Star Trek films, and Super 8.

 Giacchino sits on the advisory board of Education Through Music Los Angeles.